MrSakine/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 Removes all records with a score <= 5 in the table second_table of the database hbtn_0c_0 in your MySQL server

+### 14-average.sql

+Computes the score average of all records in the table second_table of the database hbtn_0c_0 in your MySQL server